belaarany/schema-validator/README.md

 ```

 ### schemaValidator.validate()
 The `validate` method will do the validation.
 It will return a promise so you can call `then` and `catch` on the method.
-Required arguements are the body or the payload as a object and the schema object.
+Required arguements are the body/payload as an object and the schema object.

-First you have to create the schema file such as `schema.json`.
-Then in the NodeJS file under the Express controller, you can call the `validate` method and pass the `body` (e.g. `req.body`) object.
-See the prototype below.
+First you have to create a schema object.
+A good solution could be that creating a schema file such as `schema.json`.

+After that in the NodeJS file (e.g. under the Express controller), you can call the `validate` method with the schema and the body object.

+The prototype of the method:
 ```js
 schemaValidator.validate({schema}, {body})
   .then(() => {